-FICO reports a 39 Percent Rise in Debit Cards Compromised in US
+The analytic software firm FICO Reports a 39 Percent Rise in Debit Cards Compromised at ATMs and Merchants in the United States.

 In the same period, FICO reported an increase in the number of ATMs and point-of-sale devices (+21%) in the US.